pharo-project/pharo5-vm/README.md

 ```bash
 mingw-get install msys-unzip msys-wget msys-zip
 ```

+The thing is that on newer installs, you will not have the mingw-get.exe in the system.
+MSys/MinGW install is getting ever more twisted than before.
+You can extract it from the zip version of the installer.
+There is also a copy in the pharo-vm/win32support folder.
+Just copy it into C:\MinGW\bin

 Install git: <http://code.google.com/p/msysgit/> and [add it to `PATH` variable](http://www.google.com/search?q=windows+add+PATH&btnI) after the `msys` paths.

 Install [CMake](http://www.cmake.org/): during installation, in install options , make sure that you choose to [add CMake to `PATH`](http://www.google.com/search?q=windows+add+PATH&btnI).